REMELH01/m2_miniproj/README.md

 ## Summarize

 In general, countries that have low infant and adult mortality rates have the best life expectancy.

-Main conclusion

 ## Recommendations:

-Could continue to analyze what raises life expectancy by using additional columns of the .csv file.
-For example, compare countries with high vs. low BMI for life expectancy, and GDP per capita to see if countries with higher GDP have better life expectancy.
-Additionally, examine which countries may perform better in healthcare by analyzing data from the polio, diphtheria, or HIV columns.
-Further data analysis could be applied to investigate what contributes to higher vs. lower life expectancy.
+To find more data relating to life expectancy, continue to analyze additional columns of the .csv file.
+For example, by comparing countries with high vs. low BMI for life expectancy;  GDP per capita to see if countries with higher GDP have better life expectancy; and examine which countries may perform better in healthcare by analyzing data from the polio, diphtheria, or HIV columns.
 From there, suggestions could be made for increasing life expectancy globally.